St Faustina

 10. Clare A

-Clare A Archangels
+Clare A Powers

 Just seen the film and am so moved by it.
 I’m going to send the link to friends and family who will love it.
 It’s so edifying.
 I found it so bittersweet, so sad, that Fr Sopocko died feeling his work had borne no fruit.